royaals/Payzen-wallet/README.md

 # PayZen

-PayZen is a comprehensive financial application that allows users to add money from their bank accounts and perform peer-to-peer transactions.
+PayZen is a comprehensive financial application that allows users to add money to wallet and perform peer-to-peer transactions.

 ## Features